horchi/linux-p4d/README.md

    or use different tools for the package management, other package names, ....
 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)

+### Preliminary
+Update your package data:
+`sudo apt update`
+and, if you like, update your installation:
+`sudo apt dist-upgrade`

+#Perform all the following steps as root user!
+Either by getting root or by prefix each command with sodo.

 ### Installation MySQL Database:
 It's not required to host the database on the Raspberry.
 A remote database is supported as well!